 Do you consider the many hues of India to be a sumptuous delight for your photographic senses?
 Tell us of the relationship between human being and wildlife as you have closely observed through your project ‘Last of His Kind’.

 India holds a very special place in my heart.
 There is no place elsewhere in the world that may boast of such diversity.
-What stands out for me as a photographer are the colors and the INTENSITY of the place.
-From the lonely majestic Himalayas to the overwhelming cities, there is beauty everywhere; at times so powerful it is hard to breath.
+What stands out for me as a photographer are the colours and the INTENSITY of the place.
+From the lonely majestic Himalayas to the overwhelming cities, there is beauty everywhere; at times so powerful it is hard to breathe.

 Ocean has been a recurrent feature in many of your projects.
 How the ebb and flow of waves taught you to embrace the marvels of life that otherwise may have eluded you?

 I lived at sea for almost 10 years.
 Sailing and the ocean has become a vehicle of exploration for me.
 It allows me to discover places in such a way that very few can.
 The ocean is such a wonder, there are marvels in the calmness and in the storm and above and below the water that is like the horizon – they never stop.
 There are so many mysteries and using a sailboat to explore not only the ocean but other landscapes perpetually keeps me in awe… like a child discovering something for the first time.
 It encourages me to dream big and inspires me to keep exploring.
 That there is so much out there to see, experience, photograph and share.